COPS-IITBHU/CSOC-2021-task-4-Express-Apis/README.md

 ### Testing the API

-The API can be tested by running the Django server locally, going to the following url: [http://127.0.0.1:8000/](http://127.0.0.1:8000/), clicking the "Try it out" button after selecting the endpoint and finally executing it along with the Response Body (if required).
+The API can be tested by running the NodeJS server locally, going to the following url: [http://127.0.0.1:8000/](http://127.0.0.1:8000/), clicking the "Try it out" button after selecting the endpoint and finally executing it along with the Response Body (if required).

 For testing the endpoints which require **Token** in the Authorization header, you can click on the "Authorize" button, write the Authorization token as  `Token <token>` (which you have obtained from the `auth/login/` endpoint) and finally click on "Authorize".
 Thereafter, all the requests made to any endpoint will have the Token in the Authorization Header.